 The EE: Is, of course, The Evil Empire.
-The EE consists of the evil, colluding consortium of "bullion banks" that, at the behest of the Federal Reserve, actively suppress the prices of gold and silver through methods such as the seemingly endless creation of paper metal and "offer bunching".
-The primary, co-conspirators are HSBC and JPM.
+The EE consists of the evil, colluding consortium of "bullion banks" which, at the behest of the global central banks and the BIS, actively suppress the prices of gold and silver through methods such as the seemingly endless creation of paper metal derivatives.
+The primary co-conspirators are HSBC and JPM.

-Santa: I first discovered the wisdom of Jim Sinclair a couple of years ago.
+Santa: I first discovered the wisdom of Jim Sinclair in 2008.
 It didn't take long for my friend, Mr. Hyde, and I to get all excited and start trading on Jim's wisdom.
 Of course, at about that time, The EE attacked and down went gold and down went our trading accounts.
 Exasperated near the bottom of the move Mr. Hyde asked, "Why should we listen to this guy on the internet anyway?
 For all we know, he might as well just be Santa, typing gold updates from the North Pole."
-From that point forward, Mr. Sinclair has been lovingly referred to as "Santa".
-Coincidentally, this Christmas at the Ferguson house promises an abundance of good cheer, in part due to Santa's terrific insights. http://www.jsmineset.com/
+From that point forward, Mr. Sinclair has been lovingly referred to as "Santa". https://www.jsmineset.com/

 ZH: ZeroHedge.com is the best financial news and discussion website.
 Period.
 If you're not on there several times a day, you simply do not know what's really going on in the world.